 I studied creative writing at the Iowa Writers' Workshop and the University of Montana and earned a BA from Gustavus Adolphus College.
 I currently teach composition and creative writing at St. Olaf College.

-I'm the author of Tailings: A Memoir and the co-editor of Claiming Our Callings: Toward a New Understanding of Vocation in the Liberal Arts.
+I'm the author of The Rending and the Nest, Tailings: A Memoir, and Tanka & Me.
+I also am the co-editor of Claiming Our Callings: Toward a New Understanding of Vocation in the Liberal Arts.
 My poems and prose can be found in journals such as Crazyhorse, Pleiades, jubilat, Witness, Minnesota Review and the anthology Fiction on a Stick.
-I've been the recipient of a Minnesota State Arts Board Grant, a Loft Mentor Series Award, the Donald Justice Poetry Prize, and a Best of the Net Anthology award.
+I've been the recipient of a Minnesota Book Award for Creative Nonfiction, a Minnesota State Arts Board Grant, a Loft Mentor Series Award, the Donald Justice Poetry Prize, and a Best of the Net Anthology award.

-Sometime in the summer of 2014 a poem of mine will be printed on a sidewalk square in the town where I live.
-This means that lots of people will be able to read my words or ignore them, decorate them with sidewalk chalk or spill Leinenkugel's into their very crevices.
+A poem of mine is printed on a sidewalk square in the town where I live.
+This means that lots of people can read my words or ignore them, decorate them with sidewalk chalk or spill Pinot Grigio into their very crevices.
 This makes me happy.
 I think writing belongs in the messy middle of our lives, making us stranger and stronger, word by word.